GSA/digitalgov.gov/content/events/2021/03/2021-03-05-how-testing-your-documents-can-improve-plain-language-compliance.md

 ---
 title: How Testing Your Documents Can Improve Plain Language Compliance
-deck: Come work with Dr. Ginny Redish and learn 3 techniques—paraphrase, plus/minus, and task-based—for quick, easy ways to test documents' usability.
+deck: Come work with Dr. Ginny Redish and learn 3 techniques for quick, easy ways to test documents' usability.
 kicker: User Experience
-summary: >-
-  Usability testing isn’t only for websites.
-Come work with Dr. Ginny Redish and try out 3 techniques for quick

-  and easy ways to test documents’ usability: paraphrase, plus/minus, task-based.
+summary: Usability testing isn’t only for websites.
+Come work with Dr. Ginny Redish and try out 3 techniques for quick and easy ways to test the usability of your documents.
 host: Plain Language Community of Practice
 event_organizer: Digital.gov
 registration_url: https://www.eventbrite.com/e/how-testing-your-documents-can-improve-plain-language-compliance-tickets-144696072849